- Pro Video

 or counterclockwise, depending on the motor's position.

-Light UAVs use plastic props, which resist breaking on impact because they are flexible, and they are safer.
+Light UAVs use plastic propellers, which resist breaking on impact because they are flexible, and they are safer.
 Heaver models use carbon fiber or other more rigid materials (planes frequently use wood or nylon/glass).
-Carbon fiber props are dangerous, even deadly, and should be used only by experience pilots and well away from people.
+Carbon fiber propellers are dangerous, even deadly, and should be used only by experience pilots and well away from people.
 Unless extreme performance is a concern, the benefits of carbon fiber over plastic are marginal on multi-rotors.

 Here are the prop/motor arrangements for a number of multi-rotor types.